Nouraldeen504/Nouraldeen504/README.md

 # 💫 About Me:
-I'm a software developer who loves building web apps with React, Django, and other modern tools.
+I'm a software engineering student who loves building web apps with React, Django, and other modern tools.
 I enjoy tackling problems, learning new technologies, and contributing to cool projects.

 ## 🌐 Socials: